HorsemanDj/Plugin-Gettoni/README.md

 ## License

+Copyright (c) 2023, Riccardi Gaetano.
+All rights reserved.
-The Gettoni Plugin is released under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+The Gettoni Plugin is proprietary software.

-This license prohibits the resale of the plugin or the creation of derivative works without the author's consent.
-The use of the plugin is only allowed for non-commercial purposes.
+Any reuse, copying, modification, or distribution of this software without the explicit written permission of the author is strictly prohibited.
+The software is provided "as is", without any warranty, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the author or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
+To obtain permission to use the software beyond the limits of this license, please contact Riccardi Gaetano at info@riccardigaetano.it.
 For further information about the license, please read the LICENSE.md file.

 ## Contact